2018 Asian Academy Creative Awards Winners: The Complete List

 The inaugural Asian Academy Creative Awards are under way and we are thrilled to celebrate all the actors, actresses, directors, crews and more from the Asia Pacific region that took home gorgeous trophies this year.

 E!
-Asia is right here on the red carpet and at the award show to cover all the winners of the night and you can catch up on all the action right here.
+Asia was right there on the red carpet and at the award show to cover all the winners of the night and you can catch up on all the action right here.

 In case you need a reminder, the Asian Academy Creative Awards seek to recognise and celebrate works from the region, and it was "established to serve the creative industries as the pinnacle of their achievement in content creation and media production" as well as to honour "excellence in craft and technical disciplines across multiple platforms including television, digital, streaming and emerging technologies."